ayleray/MAPI-software/README.md

 3) a) For MacOS with Intel chip, launch the MAPIsoftware executable.

-   b) For MacOS with Arm chip, you need to write in the terminal:
+   b) For MacOS with Apple silicon, you need to write in the terminal:

    xattr -d com.apple.quarantine MAPIsoftware_App.app